vayakhel

 and he assembled

 This parasha is fairly straight forward.
 God calls upon everyone to donate materials, as their hearts motivate them to do, for the building of the mishkan and its furnishings.
-No one is forced to contribute, a circumstance that might leave some people with feelings of resentment.
-But everyone is encouraged with positive reinforcement, and everyone jumps in enthusiastically, of one mindset and a singular purpose.
+No one is forced to contribute, but a little positive reinforcement goes a long way and everyone, being of one mindset and a singular purpose, jumps in enthusiastically.
 In that moment they are truly a community.
-In fact, they jump in so wholeheartedly that Moshe has to command them to stop—they’d given more than could be used!
+In fact, they jump in so wholeheartedly that Moshe has to command them to stop—they’d given more than could be used.

 Then, God assigns Bezalel to be master artisan, with Oholiab as second in command.
 With everyone chipping in with the work, each in their own fashion and according to their nature and abilities, everyone will feel as though the mishkan belongs to them, and the finished product will be a fitting place for God to live among them—among them as part of their community, and among them individually.

 Each of us has our own talents.
-It’s important, for a good outcome to any project, for each task to be assigned to the right person.
-That said, everyone has something to contribute, and even the simplest tasks are important.
+It’s important, for a good outcome to any project, that each task is assigned to the right person.
+Everyone has something to contribute, and even the simplest tasks are important.
 There’s no work of art if there’s no one to make paint brushes or to get those brushes to the painter.

-So, Everyone contributes materials, and those best suited to the work do the construction and add the artistic finishes.
-And I’m thinking, what if everyone who’ll be at the table this Friday night, even guests, contributes to Shabbat dinner this week?
+That’s got me thinking…what if everyone who’ll be at the table this Friday night, even guests, contributes to Shabbat dinner this week?
 Perhaps every adult can make a dish—recipes can be distributed—something they’ll enjoy making and take pride in.
 Children (even toddlers) can make pretty decorations for the table.
-Or, perhaps those who don’t want to cook anything can contribute special, precious ingredients, so that no one person has to bear the cost of supplying them all.
+Or, perhaps those who don’t want to cook can contribute special, precious ingredients, so that no one person has to bear the cost of supplying them all.
 One person can send over the morel mushrooms, another the saffron, yet another a special bottle of wine, etc. You get the idea.
 This could be the most enjoyable Shabbat ever for everyone, because an experience where everyone has a vested interest is always the most meaningful one.
 Children will beam to see their paper flowers on the table, and the adults will feel good about their own contributions.
 What’s more, you may end up with a very extravagant, especially beautiful, and delicious Shabbat dinner.

 Vayakhel aside, this is the perfect menu for when you want to pull out all the stops for a special birthday or anniversary, or even just a romantic dinner for two.
 Any of the dishes will stand brilliantly on its own.